Advertisement

 ’Tis the season in Palm Springs for poolside parties, cool tours, and desert vibes

-Whether you’re filling daytime hours before heading to the Empire Polo Club or assembling an itinerary sans festival ticket, start your planning with these eight ideas, and bookmark our tips on How to Hack Coachella
+Whether you’re filling daytime hours before heading to the Empire Polo Club or assembling an itinerary sans festival ticket, start your planning with these seven ideas, and bookmark our tips on The Beginner's Guide to Coachella

-Created in the 1930s as a private family garden, this 1.5-acre property is now a public oasis, where visitors pay $5 to explore a wonderland of cacti from around the globe.
+Created in the 1930s as a private family garden, this 1.5-acre property is now a public oasis, where visitors pay $7 ($3 for kids age 5-12) to explore a wonderland of cacti from around the globe.
 More than 3,000 species are on view at Moorten, where master gardeners lead daily tours, Instagrammers pose among the thorny residents, and shoppers pick up succulents to take home.

 Tucked into the former home of tiki bar Don the Beachcomber—and named for the tiki pioneer’s original career—this petite cocktail bar is a celebration of Polynesian pop.
 Grab a booth under a blowfish lamp and order powerful drinks made with passion fruit, lemongrass, and lots and lots of rum.